Economic Development & Housing – Addressing Infrastructure Issues for a Bright Future

 Electricity Planning in Eastern Ontario

-Kennan Ip, Senior Manager, Transmission Integration
+Speaker: Kennan Ip, Senior Manager, Transmission Planning Plan Development Independent Electricity System Operator

 Electricity demand in Ontario is forecasted to rise by 60 per cent over the next 25 years driven by changing consumer preferences, population growth and increased electrification of sectors and industrial processes.